 Let me start by sharing my final decision and the reasons behind it.
 Following that, I will unpack, for the interested reader, the thought process that led me to these conclusions.

-- Attending the wedding is not a requirement for showing love to the couple, and
+- Attending the wedding is not a requirement for showing love to the couple—I can show them love as human beings in many other ways, and

 - I don’t believe I would be loving God by endorsing and celebrating something He says is wrong, and

 - I don’t see how it’s possible to attend this wedding without endorsing, supporting, and celebrating gay marriage, and

 - I don’t believe I would be “loving my neighbor” by supporting this union, especially since children will be profoundly affected,

 I decided to respectfully decline their invitation and simply tell them, “It was lovely to have been invited.
 I love you both!”
 In addition, I privately committed to pray for the couple daily up until the date of the wedding.

 Why I Wanted to Participate in the Wedding

 There were three reasons I wanted to attend the wedding: I like the couple as people, I wanted to make those around me (who wanted me to go) happy, and it would just feel good to be there, hug the couple, and celebrate with them on what is surely an exciting new chapter in their lives.
 That said, personal experience over the years has made me keenly aware that what feels right is not always right.
 Sometimes (oftentimes?) the right thing is the hard thing.

 The Thought Process

 My reasoning started with the fact that I don’t know either member of the couple well enough to feel a sense of obligation to accept their invitation, regardless of their sexual orientation.
 They are merely acquaintances, friends of a friend, who I have never engaged with outside of the occasional class at my local library.
 Therefore, I was in a position where I could graciously turn down their invitation without burning bridges or causing them to feel unloved.